wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely.rst

 .. image:: images/dataset/import.png
   :alt: The import button needed to import your video.

-In the import page, the most important step is choosing the correct "Import plugin".
+In the import page, the most important step is choosing the correct :guilabel:`Import plugin`.
 The correct plugin is "Videos (split into frames)."
 The setting configurations do not need to be changed.

 .. image:: images/dataset/video_split.png
   :alt: The correct plugin selected.